Departments of Government

 (5) “Solar energy equipment” means any equipment that uses solar radiation as a substitute for traditional energy for water heating, active space heating and cooling, passive heating, daylighting, generating electricity, distillation, desalinization, detoxification or the production of industrial or commercial process heat, and includes related devices necessary for collecting, storing, exchanging, conditioning or converting solar energy to other useful forms of energy.74 Del.
 Laws, c.
 38, § 1; 74 Del.
 Laws, c.
 87, § 1; 75 Del.
 Laws, c.
 160, § 1; 77 Del.
 Laws, c.
 452, § 1;

-(a) There is hereby established the State Energy Office within the Department of Natural Resources and Environmental Control, Office of the Secretary.
+(a) There is hereby established the State Energy Office within the Department of Natural Resources and Environmental Control, Division of Climate, Coastal and Energy.

-(b) The Director of the Division of Energy and Climate is the administrator and head of the State Energy Office and is the State Energy Coordinator, who shall:
+(b) The Director of the Division of Climate, Coastal and Energy is the administrator and head of the State Energy Office and is the State Energy Coordinator, who shall:

 (1) Be qualified by training or experience to perform the duties of the Office; and